Manuscript Wish List

 -

-Original, voicey MG or YA fantasy and contemporary fantasy, and YA or new adult romantasy; especially set in or inspired by non-European settings and mythologies, or that which uses the conventions of its genre to critique, subvert, or illuminate a truth about our world
+MG, YA, or new adult: Original, voicey fantasy, contemporary fantasy, and romantasy, especially set in or inspired by non-European settings and mythologies; and/or that which uses the conventions of its genre to critique, subvert, or illuminate a truth about our world

 -